on7lds/NextionDriver/README-options.md

 ### DMRidFile
 name of the file with user number <-> name info

+### DMRidDelimiter
+what is the field delimiter character of the DMRis file default DMRidDelimiter=,

+### DMRidId, DMRidCall, DMRidName, DMRidX1, DMRidX2, DMRidX3

+which data fields to take from the DMRid file. default :
+DMRidId=1
+DMRidCall=2
+DMRidName=3
+DMRidX1=4
+DMRidX2=5
+DMRidX3=7

+The extra field (X1, X2, X3) are the extra data you want to display.
+This an be city, region, country or city, state, country, or ...

+IMPORTANT:
+Each line in the DMRid file has to contain 2 ..
+9 fields (more will not be read).
+The absolute minimum is, of course, DMRid and call.

 ### RemoveDim
 if set to 1, the 'dim' commands are not passed to the display.